Evaluating Style-Personalized Text Generation: Challenges and Directions: Discussion

-Investigating domain-wise accuracy (Figure \ref{fig:domain}), we observe that \textit{Reddit} yields the poorest performance, even for \textit{domain discrimination}, due to it's short reference text (Table \ref{tab:our_data}).
-This performance further degrades to 0.54 for \textit{LLM} evaluation setting (barely better than \texttt{Random 100}).
-We see similar trends for \textit{Enron} emails, which also contains small reference text, with significant content overlap across authors as well (due to corporate emails belonging to the same organization).
-Besides these two domains, for the \textit{LLM} evaluation setting, we notice a clear divide in performance between the standard writing domains (\textit{arxiv}, \textit{reuters}, \textit{short stories}), and the informal domains (\textit{amazon food reviews}, \textit{blogs}), with about 0.1 gap in accuracy.
-Our manual investigation revealed that the generated responses don't capture certain stylistic traits of informal writing like ellipsis (`...'), non-standard capitalization, niche slangs \textit{etc.}
+After investigating domain-wise accuracy for $\rho_{all}(PWV)$ (Figure \ref{fig:domain}), we observed that the \textit{Reddit} subset yielded the poorest performance, even in $DD$.
+This is likely due to the short length of reference texts (Table \ref{tab:our_data}).
+The accuracy further drops to 0.536 in the \textit{LLM} setting, barely surpassing the \texttt{Random 100} baseline.
+A similar trend is in the \textit{Enron} emails, which also contain short texts and substantial content overlap across authors, reflecting a homogeneous corporate email style.
+In other domains within \textit{LLM}, there was a clear divide between standard writing domains (\textit{arXiv}, \textit{Reuters}, \textit{short stories}) and informal domains (\textit{Amazon food reviews}, \textit{blogs}), with roughly a 0.1 accuracy gap.
+Manual inspection showed that generated responses often failed to capture certain stylistic features, such as ellipses (...), non-standard capitalization, and niche slang (see, e.g., Figure~\ref{fig:case_study}).

+\paragraph{Unexpected strength of n-gram metrics.} Contrary to the evidence from prior work in text style transfer \cite{pang2018unsupervised}, our findings revealed that \textit{n}-gram-based evaluation metrics performed well in the low-resource style discrimination task.
+We hypothesize that this could be due to the difference in evaluation setup, and attribute this to their evaluation focusing on sentence-level style transfer with limited reference n-grams.
+This, in turn, prevented the n-gram overlap metrics from capturing broader, more frequent, and nuanced stylistic features within longer spans of text.
+Our quantitative investigation of different writing domains supports this, as the metrics performed worse for domains with smaller reference texts compared to domains with longer reference texts.